Q. What are resources?

 - Planning structure endowed with appropriate technological development, skill and institutional set up for implementation.

-- Lastly we have to match the resource development plans with whole national development plans.
+- Lastly we have to Match the resource development plans with whole national development plans.

-Question: What do you mean by sustainable development?
+Q. What do you mean by sustainable development?

-Question: Why resource conservation is necessary – Explain?
+Q. Why resource conservation is necessary – Explain?

-Question: What do you mean by ‘Agenda 21’?
-Write its two principles.
+Q. What do you mean by ‘Agenda 21’?
+Write its two principles.**

 - Agenda 21 is the declaration or announcement signed by world leaders in 1992 in the United Nations Conference on Environment and Development (UNCED).
 This declaration took place at Rio-de-Janeiro, in Brazil.
-The main aims of this conference was achieving sustainable development throughout the world.
+The main aims of this conference was achieving sustainable development through out the world.

 - The principles are:-